aut0maticjack/lazyweb/3D-Printing-Stepper-Motors-and-Drivers.md

 TMC2130 has an SPI configuration interface.
 The most notable feature is **stallGuard2** which detects motor load detection (i.e. skipped steps) and can be used for homing.
 Since the [Prusa MK3](http://www.prusaprinters.org/original-prusa-i3-mk3-bloody-smart/), their Marlin fork also has mid-print stall detection and recovery.

 TMC2208 has a UART configuration interface.
 The most notable feature is **stealthChop2** which adds more acceleration to the stealthChop mode.
-There is no TMC2208 support in Marlin, so forget those, so there is a library if you want to write it yourself:
+There is no TMC2208 support in Marlin, so forget those, though there is a library if you want to write it yourself:

 * https://github.com/MarlinFirmware/Marlin/issues/6044
 * https://github.com/teemuatlut/TMC2208Stepper